-- When the application specifically enables CSAA. - When CSAA is turned on in the control panel by the end user.
-The control panel offers users one of two options: - 1.
-"Enhance" mode: All application-created MSAA surfaces are converted to CSAA surfaces using the control panel-specified CSAA mode. - 2.
-"Override" mode: The control panel forces a CSAA-enabled backbuffer.
+- □ When the application specifically enables CSAA. - □ When CSAA is turned on in the control panel by the user.
+The control panel offers users one of two options: - Enhance mode

+All application-created MSAA surfaces are converted to CSAA surfaces using the control panel-specified CSAA mode.

+Override mode

+The control panel forces a CSAA-enabled backbuffer.
 Note that this mode only works for applications that render directly to the backbuffer.

 It is recommended that applications enable CSAA directly.
-The process of implementing CSAA is incredibly simple (almost exactly the same as implementing MSAA), and the benefit to your users is enormous; they get much higher image quality at almost zero performance loss, without the fuss and hassle of manipulating the control panel.
+The process of implementing CSAA is incredibly simple (almost exactly the same as implementing MSAA), and the benefit to the user is enormous.
+The user will get a much higher image quality at almost zero performance loss, without the fuss and hassle of manipulating the control panel.